 Find information here for the specification of Apricus solar hot water systems on individual residential homes.

 Work through the selectors below to specify the best system.

-Download building consent documentation, PS1 and complete Specification Guide at bottom of page.
+Download building consent documentation, PS1 and complete Specification Guide at bottom of page for new builds.

 Contact us to discuss solar hot water specification for multiple residential and commercial projects.